itlab-vision/dl-benchmark/src/model_converters/README.md

 ### TFLite converter parameters

-- `--model-path` absolute path to model in TensorFlow (.pb or .meta files or saved model directory) or ONNX format.
+- `--model-path` is an absolute path to model in TensorFlow (.pb or .meta files or saved model directory) or ONNX format.
-- `--input-names` comma-separated names of the input layers.
+- `--input-names` is a comma-separated names of the input layers.
-- `--input-shapes` comma-separated shapes of the input blobs.
+- `--input-shapes` is a comma-separated shapes of the input blobs.
 Optional parameter, can be used to set desired shapes.
-- `--output-names` comma-separated names of the output layers.
+- `--output-names` is a comma-separated names of the output layers.
-- `--freeze-constant-input` pair "name"="value", replaces input layer with constant with provided value.
+- `--freeze-constant-input` is a pair "name"="value", replaces input layer with constant with provided value.
-- `--source-framework` source framework for convertion to TensorFlow Lite format.
+- `--source-framework` is a source framework for convertion to TensorFlow Lite format.

 ### Examples of usage